logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 **Setting up roles and API keys**

-Follow the steps descibed in `Connecting from Amazon SageMaker`_ for setting up Hopsworks API keys and AWS roles and access to secrets.
-Ensure to use the role that is specified in the *Advanced Options* when creating a Spark cluster in Databricks.
+Follow the steps described in `Connecting from Amazon SageMaker`_ for setting up Hopsworks API keys and AWS roles and access to secrets. **Note that only the parameter store (Alternative 2) is currently being supported for Databricks.** Ensure to use the role that is specified in the *Advanced Options* when creating a Spark cluster in Databricks.

 **Installing hopsworks-cloud-sdk**

 The feature store library needs to be installed to connect to it.
 In the Databricks UI, go to *Clusters* and select your cluster.
 Select *Libraries* and then *Install New*.
 As *Library Source* choose *PyPI* and fill in *hopsworks-cloud-sdk* into the *Package* field.

-Additionally, you'll need to upgrade the *boto3* library to be able to read secrets from the *AWS Secrets Manger*.
-Do so by repeating the process with the package *boto3==1.9.227*.
+**Mounting a bucket for storing certificates**

+Hopsworks relies on certificates being available in the Databricks cluster in order to connect to some services inside Hopsworks.
+To ensure that these certificates can be distributed to all nodes in a Databricks cluster, Hopsworks relies on mounting an S3 bucket with read/write permission using the databricks file system.
+Please follow Databrick's guide for setting up a mount: `Mount S3 Buckets with DBFS <https://docs.databricks.com/data/data-sources/aws/amazon-s3.html#mount-s3-buckets-with-dbfs>`_

 **Connecting to the Feature Store**

 In the Databricks notebooks connected to the prepared cluster use the following code to connect to the feature store::

     import hops.featurestore as fs
-    fs.connect('my_instance.us-east-2.compute.amazonaws.com', 'my_project', secrets_store = 'secretsmanager')
+    fs.connect('my_instance.us-east-2.compute.amazonaws.com', 'my_project', cert_folder='/dbfs/mnt/my_mount_name')

 If you have trouble connecting, then ensure that the Security Group of your Hopsworks instance on AWS is configured to allow incoming traffic from your SageMaker instance.
 See `VPC Security Groups <https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html>`_. for more information.
 If the Hopsworks instance is not accessible from the internet then you will need to configure `VPC Peering <https://docs.databricks.com/administration-guide/cloud-configurations/aws/vpc-peering.html>`_.